Drivers Permits in Virginia

 In addition to passing the written exam, you'll also need to pass a vision test.

 If you fail 3 attempts of the written test, you must complete the classroom segment of a Driver's Ed course and submit it to the Virginia DMV before you can take the written test again.

-If you fail the exam, you must wait a certain number of days before you can retake it.
+If you fail the exam, you must wait 15 days before you can retake it.

 Once you have your learner's permit in your possession, you can start practicing your driving skills, but you must be accompanied by: